-A response letter to an angry customer over customer care is a formally written letter by an organization and is addressed to the dissatisfied customer who has lodged a complaint of experiencing bad customer service.
-Through this letter, the organization responds to that complaint and tries to provide an acceptable explanation as well as some sort of compensation to the angry customer.
+A response letter to an angry customer over customer care is a formally written letter by an organization.
+It is addressed to the dissatisfied customer who has complained of experiencing lousy customer service.
+Through this letter, the organization responds to that complaint and tries to provide an acceptable explanation and compensation to the angry customer.
 This letter is written on the company’s letterhead and is duly signed by the authoritative person.

-When a customer does not feel valued during or after a shopping experience or deems the organization does not care enough for the customer, he would complain to the organization, which may be an oral or a written complaint.
-Both types need to be addressed, but, if the complaint is in the written form, it should be replied to with a written response letter as well.
-The main purposes of this letter include:
+When a customer does not feel valued during or after a shopping experience or deems the organization does not care enough for the customer, he would complain to the organization, which may be an oral or written complaint.
+Both types need to be addressed, but if the complaint is in the written form, it should also be replied to with a written response letter.
+The primary purposes of this letter include:

-• Statements to show how the organizations value its customers.
+- Statements should show how the organization values its customers.

-Such response letters, often, satisfy the angry customer, and he would accept the organization’s apology.
-However, if he does not think the compensation offered to make up for his bad experience, he may prolong the issue, and seek some other way to resolve it, be it asking for a refund, or taking the complaint to the court.
+Such response letters often satisfy the angry customer, who would accept the organization’s apology.
+However, if he does not think the compensation offered will make up for his bad experience, he may prolong the issue and seek another way to resolve it by asking for a refund or taking the complaint to court.

 Sample Letter